-The Ninth Circuit held that § 273a(a) and (b) are categorically not crimes of violence, because they are overbroad and indivisible.
-Furthermore, neither should be held a crime involving moral turpitude.
+Regarding other removal grounds, the Ninth Circuit held that § 273a(a) and (b) are categorically not crimes of violence, because each is overbroad (can be committed by negligence, which is not sufficient for a crime of violence) and indivisible between negligence and other mens rea.
+For the same reason, these offenses should not be held a crime involving moral turpitude.